 To which I would always confusedly respond with “Uhh, yeah, I know.
 I never said it wasn’t part of North America… In fact, ALL of Central America is part of North America.”

-I kept getting these comments over and over and over again, which was driving me crazy, but it raised interesting thoughts and lead me to further research the whole idea of continents, how many continents there are, and how different regions of the world have defined what would seem to be such an easy or obvious thing.
+I kept getting these comments over and over and over again, which was driving me crazy, but it raised interesting questions and lead me to further research the whole idea of continents, how many continents there are, and how different regions of the world have defined what would seem to be such an easy or obvious thing.

-How many continents there are is certainly MUCH, MUCH easier than trying to distinguish the exact borders of a region like the Middle East, Southeast Asia, or even “the South” or “West Coast” in the United States.
+How many continents there are is certainly MUCH, MUCH easier than trying to distinguish the exact borders of a region like the Middle East, Southeast Asia, Central America, or even “the South” or “West Coast” in the United States.

 Is America the United States?